sdslabs/sdslabs.github.com/_drafts/2014-12-16-working-sdslabs-6.md

 ## Recruitment

 We have our recruitments in January.
+Visit [here](https://join.sdslabs.co/) for more details.
 Some points worth noting:

 1. If you are thinking of applying just for a high package in your future please _turn back_.
 2. We are more interested in people willing to learn rather than somebody who just happens to know more.